Guide to short term bad credit loans

 The process is straightforward.
 Typically you’ll be asked how much you wish to borrow and how long you’d like to pay it off.

-You’ll then be asked some personal details including your employment status and level of income so the lender can assess your affordability.
+You’ll then be asked to provide some personal details including your employment status and level of income so the lender can assess your affordability.
 You’ll need to be aged over 18 and a UK resident.
-Individual lenders may also have their own criteria you’ll need tomeet.
+Individual lenders may also have their own criteria you’ll need to meet.

-• Secured loan - you can borrow money over a number of years, provided you put up a valuable personal asset, typically your home or car, as collateral – giving the lender some security to claim should you default on repayments.
+• Secured loan– you can borrow money over a number of years, provided you put up a valuable personal asset, typically your home or car, as collateral – giving the lender some security to claim should you default on repayments.
 A secured loan might be easier to get than an unsecured personal loan if you have a poor credit rating.
-But your home or car are at risk if you can’t make your repayments
+But your home or car may be at risk if you can’t make your repayments

-• Guarantor loan - you’ll need a designated friend or family member (the guarantor) to agree to be liable for your repayments in the event you get into financial difficulties.
-Guarantor loans are an alternative option for those who might otherwise struggle to get a loan, often due bad credit
+• Guarantor loan– you’ll need a designated friend or family member (the guarantor) to agree to be liable for your repayments in the event you encounter financial difficulties.
+Guarantor loans are an alternative option for those who might otherwise struggle to get a loan, often due to bad credit

-• Credit cards - work in a similar way to a short term loan by giving you an option to make purchases and pay the money back later in instalments.
-As with loans it is important not to miss any monthly repayments or you could be charged a penalty fee and extra interest.
+• Credit cards–These function in a similar way to a short-term loan by giving you the option to make purchases and pay the money back later in instalments.
+As with loans, it is important not to miss any monthly repayments or you could be charged a penalty fee and extra interest.
 It may be possible to get 0% interest deals – on purchase credit cards and 0% balance transfer cards, but you’ll need a good credit score for these products.
 If you have bad credit, credit builder credit cards may let you borrow smaller amounts at higher interest rates –but they can also help you improve your credit score over time

 Compare loans with MoneySuperMarket

 We can help you find the right loan to suit your needs.
-Our personal loans all start with a term from one year.
 We can search across the market looking at deals and rates from a wide range of leading providers.
 You can also see which deals you’re likely to get – all without harming your credit score.